9M2PJU/9M2PJU-Powershell-Speedtest/README.md

-Here's a simple and structured README file for your GitHub project:

----

 # 9M2PJU Powershell Speedtest v1.0

 A PowerShell script that automatically downloads the Speedtest CLI, accepts the license, runs a speedtest, and displays the results in a detailed, step-by-step manner.